zkemail/zk-email-verify/docs/zkEmailDocs/UsageGuide/README.md

 This guide provides a step-by-step walkthrough on how to use the ZK Email Verifier.
 It covers the process from converting your email to regex to creating your zero-knowledge proof for email verification.
 The guide assumes you have already installed the necessary packages as outlined in the [Installation Guide](../Installation/README.md).
 If you haven't done so, please refer to the Installation Guide first.

 For an easy setup, we suggest utilizing [Zkrepl](https://github.com/zkemail/zk-regex), a playground for compiling and testing your circuits in the early stages of development.
+Additionally, explore our [Proof of Twitter guide](https://prove.email/blog/twitter) for a practical demonstration on how to leverage our SDKs to construct your own circuits.

 ## Step 1: Create the Regex File
 Transform your target email string into a regex format and compile it into a regex.circom file.
 For guidance, visit our [zk-regex repository](https://github.com/zkemail/zk-regex).